2022 Accomplishments Across the Greenway

 St. Edward State Park Environmental Education & Research Center

-The new Environmental Education and Research Center at St. Edward State Park is built on an innovative public-private, academic partnership between WA State Parks, UW Bothell, and Daniels Real Estate.
-The new Center includes a state-of-the-art classroom, designed by SKL, in an historic building integral to the new Lodge campus developed by Daniels Real Estate, utilizes St. Edwards State Park’s diverse habitats as an outdoor classroom, and leverages the teaching, learning and research resources of UW Bothell to integrate environmental education, research, and community engagement.
-The Center will connect students of all ages, backgrounds, and abilities with nature and strive to create K-16 educational pathways to college degree programs and careers in environmental fields.
+The new Environmental Education and Research Center at St. Edward State Park is built on an innovative public-private, academic partnership between Washington State Parks, University of Washington Bothell, and Daniels Real Estate.
+The new Center includes a state-of-the-art classroom designed by Sundberg, Kennedy, and Ly Au Young Architects in an historic building that was originally built for a seminary.
+The Center utilizes St. Edward State Park’s diverse habitats as an outdoor classroom, and programming by UW Bothell will connect students of all ages, backgrounds, and abilities with nature and strive to create K-16 educational pathways to college degree programs and careers in environmental fields.
 Learn more

 South Seattle Community Engagement & Stewardship Projects